 Should I Use Source Templates?

-Although Templates make source data entry and display much easier, there are reasons you might decide to continue to use Generic Sources instead.
+Although Templates make source data entry and display simpler, there are reasons you might decide to continue to use Generic Sources instead.

-You may decide that the work involved in converting source to use templates is justified if:
+You may decide that the work involved in converting sources to use templates is justified if:

 It is possible to retain existing Generic Sources and use Templates to create new sources under version 7, but before adopting this practice, you should assess how consistent your reports will appear and whether that matters to you.
 Consistent reports will look more ‘professional’ but you may not care about that.

-Both Templated Sources and Generic Sources can benefit from Autotext, Source-Driven Data Entry and the additional options for recording Citation Assessments.
+Both Templated Sources and Generic Sources can benefit from Autotext, Source-Driven Data Entry and the additional values for recording Citation Assessments.

 ƒh7 comes with two collections of templates: the Essentials Collection and the Advanced Collection.